 Sailing north, Øksfjord is Hurtigruten's first port of call in the county of Finnmark.
-At above 70° we find ourselves in the true high north.
-To the southeast you can glimpse Norway’s fifth largest glacier, Øksfjordjøkulen (1,204 metres above sea level).
+At above 70˚ we find ourselves in the true high north.
+To the southeast you can glimpse Norway’s fifth largest glacier, Øksfjordjøkulen (nearly 4,000 feet above sea level).
 This is the only glacier on mainland Norway to 'calve' directly into the sea, a uniquely arctic phenomenon.
-The district has a population of 500 and Øksfjord is the administrative centre for the municipality of Loppa.
-Fish processing plants and a shipyard tell us about an area dependent on outcome from the sea.
+The district has a population of 500 and Øksfjord is the administrative center for the municipality of Loppa.
+Fish processing plants and a shipyards speak to an area dependent on the bounty of the sea.